 A person may feel mild discomfort in the rectum or stomach area after a colonoscopy.
-However, people usually receive sedation or general anesthesia before a colonoscopy, so they will likely feel no pain.
+However, people usually receive sedation or general anesthesia before a colonoscopy, so they will likely feel no pain at the time.

-This article takes a closer look at the colonoscopy procedure, how it may be painful or uncomfortable, and options for pain prevention.
+This article explains the colonoscopy procedure, what discomfort or pain to expect, and options for pain prevention.

 there is a row of colonoscopy equipment lined up hanging along a wallShare on Pinterest